The Lumaka Ensemble

 Miriam Overlach (Germany) takes great pleasure in devising new projects for herself and for Lumaka; she is always looking for challenging collaborations with other musicians, composers, and theatre makers.
 She has won the Concertgebouw Vriendenkransconcours, the Deutsche Musikwettbewerb and the Nederlands Harpconcours.
 Much in demand for performing contemporary music she is one of the founders of ComposingforHarp.
 She appears as a guest artist with the Royal Concertgebouw Orchestra and Ensemble Modern.

 Martina Forni (Italy) plays viola in the Royal Concertgebouw Orchestra.
-She plays both modern and baroque viola and performs regularly with the Rotterdam Philharmonic Orchestra, the London Philharmonic Orchestra and the Orchestra of the 18th Century.
-She finds that the less than sunny weather prevalent in the Netherlands is happily compensated by her dynamic musical life in Amsterdam with the Lumaka Ensemble and the GoYa Quartet Amsterdam.
+She plays both modern and baroque viola.
+She has been a member of the Radio Filharmonisch Orkest, the GoYa Quartet Amsterdam, and performed regularly as a guest with the Rotterdam Philharmonic Orchestra, the London Philharmonic Orchestra, Anima Eterna Brugge and the Orchestra of the 18th Century.
+She finds that the less than sunny weather prevalent in the Netherlands is happily compensated by her dynamic musical life in Amsterdam with the Lumaka Ensemble and several other groups.

 Charles Watt (Great Britain) has been the cellist of the Lumaka Ensemble since 2012.
 He performs regularly with Asko|Schönberg, Ensemble Modern, Nieuw Ensemble, the Royal Concertgebouw Orchestra and the Netherlands Chamber Orchestra and is a permanent member of Insomnio.
 Prior to moving to The Netherlands, Charles taught at the internationally renowned Yehudi Menuhin School, the Purcell School and the Guildhall School of Music and Drama in London.